-16. The APSARA National Authority and the Siem Reap Provincial Government should continue to collaborate to conserve and present the heritage of Siem Reap City as part of the Angkor World Heritage Site visitor experience.
-This management should include the conservation and interpretation of cultural features, enhancement of the environment, installation of infrastructure and improvements to facilities, so as to secure Siem Reap from the threat of floodwaters, provide essential visitor services (such as parking), and present attractive opportunities for visitors.
+16. The APSARA National Authority and the Siem Reap Provincial Government should collaborate to conserve and present the urban cultural heritage of Siem Reap City as part of the Angkor visitor experience.
+This management should include the conservation and interpretation of cultural features, installation of infrastructure and improvements to facilities so as to secure Siem Reap from the threat of floodwaters, provide essential visitor services, such as parking, and present attractive opportunities for visitors.